AFRICA

 2. insurance undertakings, pension funds or insurance holding companies.

-According to the German Banking Act and the German Insurance Supervision Act, anyone must immediately notify the supervisory authorities (depending on the undertaking: Deutsche Bundesbank and/or German Federal Financial Supervisory Authority or the competent authority of the federal state) in writing if intending
+According to the German Banking Act, the German Securities Institutions Act and the German Insurance Supervision Act, anyone must immediately notify the supervisory authorities (depending on the undertaking: Deutsche Bundesbank and/or German Federal Financial Supervisory Authority or the competent authority of the federal state) in writing if intending

 1. to acquire, either alone or in conjunction with other persons or undertakings, a significant participation (direct or indirect holding of at least 10% of the share capital or of the voting rights of an undertaking, or any other possibility of exercising a significant influence on the management of that undertaking) in a relevant financial services undertaking or